Guest posting is a great way to get people to your site.

 - Lacking credibility.

-All the opt in pages in this video share these problems to some extent, and you’ll get examples of how they could solve them.
+All the opt in pages in this video share these problems to some extent, and you’ll get examples of how landing page design and optimization could solve them.

 Check out the free online conversion optimization video course.